D Company (2013 film)

-D Company is a 2013 Indian Malayalam anthology gangster drama film.
-It is an anthology of three independently shot films directed by M. Padmakumar, Diphan, and Vinod Vijayan.
-The film stars Fahadh Faasil, Unni Mukundan, Asif Ali, Jayasurya and Anoop Menon in lead characters.
+D Company is a 2013 Indian Malayalam anthology action film directed by M. Padmakumar, Diphan and Vinod Vijayan.
+The film consists of three segments: Oru Bolivian Diary 1995, Gangs of Vadakkumnathan and Day of Judgement.
+It stars Fahadh Faasil, Unni Mukundan, Asif Ali, Jayasurya and Anoop Menon in lead characters.
 The film was produced by Vinod Vijayan, Seven Arts Mohan and Faisal Latheef under the banner of D Cutz Film Company and distributed by Seven Arts International.

-The film was earlier supposed to have five featurettes of directors Diphan, M Padmakumar, Vinod Vijayan, Shaji Kailas and Joshiy but was split into two films with the first part having the former three directors' ventures.
-The second part however did not materialise.
-D Company released on the festival of Onam 2013.
-The anthology mainly received positive reviews, but was not a commercial success.
+The film was earlier supposed to have five featurettes by directors Diphan, M. Padmakumar, Vinod Vijayan, Shaji Kailas and Joshiy, but was split into two films, with the first part having segments by the former three directors.
+The second part did not materialise.
+D Company was released during the Onam festival season in 2013.
+The film received mixed reviews from critics.